Beginners are always welcome, please contact us through our email address to ensure the club can accommodate your visit.

 First of all, if you are young, old, male or female it does not make a blind bit of difference!
 The world of FT is there for all to enjoy, whether it be for fun or competition.
 Field Target shooting is a sport that has grown in popularity in recent years; it combines the outdoor field conditions of a rough shoot with the target precision of competition shooting.

-A course of targets is set outdoors in lanes of two targets per lane at a distance of 8 to 55 yards.
-The knock down target will only fall if your pellet goes through the circular ring, which can be 15mm, 25mm or 40mm, and strikes the paddle behind.
+A course of targets is set outdoors in lanes of two targets per lane at a distance of 10 to 55 yards for Field Target and 10-45 yarsd for HFT.
+The knock down target will only fall if your pellet goes through the circular ring, which can be 15mm, 25mm or 40mm for Field Target and 15-45 mm for HFT, and strikes the paddle behind.
 The targets can be up in trees, in hollows in the ground, half hidden in pipes or behind objects etc anything to make it a challenge to the shooters skill to hit the target.
 The target is pulled back up (reset) by the string at the fireing point ready for the next shooter.

 Immediate advice that I have: